microsoft/onnxruntime/docs/genai/api/java.md

 {:toc}

 ## Install and import
 The Java API is delivered by the ai.onnxruntime.genai Java package.
 Package publication is pending.
-To build the package from source, see the [installation guide](../howto/build-from-source.md).
+To build the package from source, see the [build from source guide](../howto/build-from-source.md).

 ```java
 import ai.onnxruntime.genai.*;